A Step-by-Step Guide to Balancing Radiators By Yourself

-It’s the coldest time of the year and the one place everyone wants to be snug and warm in at home.
-So, there is nothing worse than finding that some radiators and therefore some rooms in your home are getting warmer than others.
+It’s the coldest time of the year and the one place everyone wants to be snug and warm is at home.
+So, there is nothing worse than finding that some radiators (and therefore some rooms) in your home are getting warm, whilst others have cold spots.

 It is a very common problem and one that can be hugely frustrating for anyone that doesn’t know how to fix it.
 But there’s good news.
 Solving this problem is a relatively simple task and is something that can be done by anyone who is half-competent at DIY.

 The most common solution is that your radiators need balancing.
 If this is a term you haven’t come across before, don’t worry.
 In this guide, we will explain what balancing a radiator is, how it works, and most importantly, how you can do it.

 In the cold winter months like this, warm radiators are essential.
 Yet, it is also this time of year when unbalanced radiators in your home really become an issue.

 Unbalanced radiators don’t heat up at the same rate as each other resulting in some rooms in your home feeling much colder than others.
 If the problem isn’t dealt with, it can quickly develop into a big issue and make you feel uncomfortable in your own home.